eProsima/Shapes-Demo-Docs/docs/firststept.rst

 - **Update interval:** This value changes the publication period for all the Publishers.

-- **Length:** This scrollbar allows the user to change how much the Shape moves between two write calls.
+- **Speed:** This scrollbar allows the user to change how much the Shape moves between two write calls.

 Endpoints and Output tabs
 -------------------------